Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

-Each of the men is unaware of the other men who were in her life at this time, and believe they are the father of her now 18-year-old daughter, Gia.
-All three have been voluntarily paying Carla child maintenance cheques since then.
-This meaning she could afford to send her daughter to a Swiss finishing school, university and live a good life.
+Each of the men is unaware of the other men who were in her life at this time and believes they are the father of her now 18-year-old daughter, Gia.
+All three have been voluntarily paying Carla’s child maintenance cheques since then.
+This means she could afford to send her daughter to a Swiss finishing school, university and live a good life.
 Carla also was generous with her money, providing jobs at her vineyard for the villagers.

 These men are all married and their wives – Fitzi Braddock (Lee Grant), Shirley Newman (Shelley Winters) and Lauren Young (Marian McCargo) – don’t know about Carla and her role in their husbands’ lives.
 The Newmans have three sons.
-Now the men are back in town, each of these husbands wants to see Carla again and meet “their” daughter…
+Now the men are back in town, and each of these husbands wants to see Carla again and meet “their” daughter…

 The girl in question is known to the villagers as Mrs Carla Campbell.
 She’s a pretty redhead with a temperamental lover, Vittorio (Philippe Leroy).
 Vittorio takes care of her flourishing vineyard.
 She told the village when she got pregnant, that her daughter’s father was a rich Army war hero Eddie Campbell.

-This to keep her and her daughter’s reputation.
+This is to keep her and her daughter’s reputation.
 They believe that Campbell died in the war shortly after he got married to Carla and his family provided her with money.
 Carla’s daughter also believes these lies.
 Carla took her and her child’s surname from the only English word she knew then, and this was a brand of soup.